vuha-05/Storage-data-in-EEPROM-and-transmit-via-UART/README.md

 # Overview
-This project has two seperate projects.
-One is for storaging data from PC to EEPROM via I2C.
-And other is for reading data in EEPROM and transmit to PC via UART.
+This repository contains two separate sub-projects.
+One is for writing data from PC to the EEPROM via I2C.
+The other is for reading data from the EEPROM and transmitting it back to the PC via UART.
 # Hardware
 - Chip: STM32F103C8T6 (Blue Pills)
 - AT24C256 I2C Interface EEPROM Module